glutanimate/anki-addons-misc/README.md

 - **anki-sibling-spacing-whitelist**: based on [Sibling Spacing](https://ankiweb.net/shared/info/2951410923) by Andreas Klauer.
 Modified to follow a whitelist approach when choosing which note types to enable on.
 Check the comments in the source file for more information.
 License: GNU GPL.

+- **anki-browser-search-hotkeys**: adds user-configurable key sequences to the browser that are assigned to specific searches.
+The behavior of each key sequence imitates that of the tag sidebar in that keyboard modifiers decide on whether to replace the current search, add to it, or use a negation.
+Please read the header in the source file for more information.
+License: GNU GPL v3.

 ## License

 If not specified otherwise, all of the add-ons in this repository are licensed under the MIT license.